joeyjenhuang/eci-586/README.md

 -   **Disciplinary Knowledge.** Students will deepen their understanding of Learning Analytics as an emerging approach within the field of Learning Analytics, including its application in a wide range of education settings.

--   **Technical Skills.** Scholars will develop proficiency with the processes, tools, and techniques necessary to efficiently, effectively, and ethically apply data visualization best practices for understanding and improving learning and the contexts in which learning occurs.
+-   **Technical Skills.** Scholars will develop proficiency with the processes, tools, and techniques necessary to efficiently, effectively, and ethically apply Learning Analytics for understanding and improving learning and the contexts in which learning occurs.

 ## Student Learning Outcomes